 Key Skills Opportunities for AI-savvy Project Managers

-Just because there are challenges, it does not mean you should scrap AI altogether.
-A lot of these challenges stem from a lack of knowledge and skills.
-We’ve trawled through the research to bring you the top three skills professionals believe will be the most in-demand for project managers in the near-AI-future.
+Just because there are challenges, it doesn’t mean you should scrap AI altogether.
+A lot of these challenges come from a lack of knowledge and skills.
+So, we’ve read through research on AI in project management to bring you the top three skills which will be the most in-demand.

-With everyone trying to get their foot through the metaphorical ‘AI door’, there is likely to be a spike in demand for AI, analytics and data science-savvy project managers that can fully implement and execute new AI-based products.
-The reality is that the success of AI projects is still dependent on the knowledge and talent of its creators and it is nowhere as easy as the movies make them out to be.
+With everyone trying to get their foot through the metaphorical ‘AI door’, there is likely to be a spike in demand for AI, analytics, and data science-savvy project managers.
+Essentially, that means any project manager that can fully implement and execute new AI-based products.
+The reality is that the success of AI projects is still dependent on the knowledge and talent of its creators.

-However, we all can’t start from scratch and grab a degree in data science.
-But don’t worry, there are plenty of tools and resources readily available to help upskill yourself from university courses, academic research, to professional certificates.
+While we all can’t get a degree in data science, there are plenty of tools and resources readily available to help upskill yourself.
+Have a look at these university courses, academic research, and professional certificates to get a headstart.

 Data-driven decision making

-This may sound like a no-brainer even in a non-AI context, but you’ll be surprised by how many project managers still rely on patched guesswork to make their decisions.
-With machine learning and AI handling the large chunk of data processing, the biggest challenge is now turning that data into meaningful insight.
+You’d be surprised by how many project managers still rely on patched guesswork to make their decisions.
+With machine learning and AI handling the large chunk of data processing, the biggest challenge is turning that data into meaningful insight.

-To excel here, project managers will need a good grasp of business intelligence and business analytics.
-Business intelligence is the combination of software and processes that help gather, store, and analyse big data to give you intuitive, easy to understand visualizations of your organisation.
+To excel, project managers will need a good grasp of business intelligence and business analytics.
+Business intelligence is the combination of software and processes that help gather, store, and analyse large quantities of data.
+The aim of business intelligence programs is to give you intuitive, comprehensible visuals of data.
 Some popular tools in this space include the Microsoft Power BI platform.
 Data analytics helps you gain the ‘why’ behind your eventual decisions.
-Pairing these two together makes you an effective manager that can gather the right data and make the most informed decisions to achieve greater security and assurance for project success.
+You become an effective manager if you gather the right data and make informed decisions from this data, as you achieve greater security and assurance for project success.

 The future is not just about data!
-A report by PMI reported that the most sought after new skill for organisations are soft skills, with four out of five respondents believing that soft skills are more important today than five years ago.
-With a majority of the technical tasks supported by AI, project managers can focus on more soft-skill activities such as communication, team-building, ideation and problem-solving.
-With this shift, project managers can put more of their efforts into creating, gathering and executing out-of-the-box ideas and building up critical innovation frameworks that better prepare your organisation for an increasingly fast-paced future.
+A report by PMI suggested that the most sought after new skill for organisations are soft skills.
+Four out of five respondents in this report believing that soft skills are more important today than five years ago.
+As more technical tasks become supported by AI, project managers can focus on soft-skill activities such as communication, team-building, ideation, and problem-solving.
+This means project managers will developed soft-skills will become increasingly valued.

 Sadly, unlike technical skills, there is no one-hit course that can certify your soft skills.
 While courses can definitely help build certain skills, practice and experience are important elements that take time.
 But that does not mean you build your soft skills blindly.
 Make sure to download our free guide to help you get started on building up your soft skills for an AI future.